jaki pona

 mun mun

-n moon, star
+n moon, star, celestial body

 m lunar